 With her self-effacing demeanour and cheeky grin, Sujira ‘Aom’ Pongmorn is not what you might expect of one of Asia’s hottest culinary talents.
 But the baby-faced, 32-year-old chef is as bullish about her own abilities as any heavily tattooed enfant terrible.

-‘I’ve developed my own style and I’m happy about that,’ Aom tells me as we chat at Saawaan, the modern-Thai restaurant that’s just slightly bigger than a hole-in-the-wall and which earned a Michelin star in 2018, the year it opened.
+‘I’ve developed my own style and I’m happy about that,’ Aom tells me as we chat at Saawaan, the modern Bangkok restaurant that’s just slightly bigger than a hole-in-the-wall and which earned a Michelin star in 2018, the year it opened.
 ‘What I’ve tried to do is deliver a contemporary take on Thai cooking traditions such as dips, charcoal grilling, soups and curries.
 I’ve tried to use these techniques in a way that is beautifully presented – but still yummy.’

-Aom is by no means the only visionary chef in Bangkok taking Thailand’s proud gastronomic tradition and giving it a shake.
+Aom is by no means the only visionary chef in Bangkok restaurants taking Thailand’s proud gastronomic tradition and giving it a shake.
 Bangkok has long been a culinary destination, but it’s only recently that Thai chefs have cemented their status at the very pinnacle of the city’s fine-dining scene.

-Pioneers such as Nahm, Bo.Lan, Paste, Le Du and Issaya Siamese Club were influential in applying significant tweaks to the upscale Thai dining experience.
+Pioneers such as Nahm, Paste, Le Du and Issaya Siamese Club were influential in applying significant tweaks to the upscale Thai dining experience.
 They’re now vying with a growing collection of exciting upstarts, including 80/20, Saawaan, Karmakamet Conveyance, Front Room and Sorn – all of which benefit from the cooking skills of Thai chefs.

 Insiders on the Bangkok food beat put this explosion of young homegrown talent down to increased overseas training and experience, and the rising standard of the dining scene in the Thai capital.
-Eight Bangkok restaurants appear on the 2019 ranking of Asia’s 50 Best Restaurants list, on a par with Hong Kong or Singapore.
+Eight Bangkok restaurants appeared on the 2019 ranking of Asia’s 50 Best Restaurants list, on a par with Hong Kong or Singapore.
 One strand that everyone – not least the chefs themselves – agrees on is that the arrival of the Michelin Guide back in 2017 has had a profound impact on driving up standards.

 Eyebrows were raised when the Thai tourism authority signed a five-year contract with Michelin; it cost about THB143.5 million (HK$35 million) to launch the yearly guide covering Bangkok and other destinations in Thailand.
 Exorbitant though the price tag might seem, it appears to have been a smart move.